shiftunion/vue-jun-proto/README.md

 # vue-fundamentals
-Repo for working with the Pluralsight Vue Fundamentals course
+Repo for working with the Pluralsight Vue Fundamentals course.

+Killer bees